divya-as-1307/reestar/README.md

 Technologies User: Html and CSS

-You can visit my Reestar website using the [link]
+You can visit my Reestar website using the https://divya-as-1307.github.io/reestar/

 Thank you for choosing Reestar for your food ordering needs!!